Gosanimari: Area overview

 The map alongside shows the eastern part of the district.
 In Tufanganj subdivision 6.97% of the population lives in the urban areas and 93.02% lives in the rural areas.
 In Dinhata subdivision 5.98% of the population lives in the urban areas and 94.02% lives in the urban areas.
 The entire district forms the flat alluvial flood plains of mighty rivers.

 Note: The map alongside presents some of the notable locations in the subdivisions.
 All places marked in the map are linked in the larger full screen map.

 Excavation

 Excavation Site

 The site contains ruins of Rajpat which served as the capital of Kamata kingdom, occupying a large area of ancient Kamarupa and Vanga.

 Excavation history

 Dr. Buchanan Hamilton in 1808 had left a vivid description along with a sketch of the mound and site which still hold good in authenticity.
 According to Dr. R.D.
-Banerjee, Kamata kingdom stood as buffer between eastern Kamrupa and the Bengal Sultanate in the 15th century CE.
+Banerjee, Kamata kingdom stood as buffer between western Kamrupa and the Bengal Sultanate in the 15th century CE.
 He is of the opinion that the Khens might have built Gosanimari, but it is also possible that these Mongoloid people only used the ruins of fortification which had been built several centuries earlier.
 After the independence Archaeological Survey of India took over the responsibility of this site.